dgudenkov-foreign-languages-homework/homework/homework-165/idioms.md

 Raining cats and dogs:
-    - I don't think we go for a walk today - it's ... outside!
+    - I don't think we will go for a walk today - it's ... outside!

     - Calm, quiet weather - ...